Blog

 Several common causes of facial tension include:

-• Stress: Stress can change the muscles in your face.
+• Stress: Stress and anxiety[2] can affect the muscles in your face.
 Our muscles tend to tighten when we are stressed, leading to tension in the face and neck.

 • Poor Posture: Slouching or hunching can place strain on the muscles in the face and neck, leading to tension.